comperiosearch/vagrant-elk-box/README.md

-This vagrant box installs elasticsearch, logstash and kibana 4. (nginx is not necessary with kibana 4)
+This vagrant box installs elasticsearch 1.5, logstash 1.5 and kibana 4.

 ## Prequisites

 [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://www.vagrantup.com/) (minimum version 1.6)
+Other providers, like VMWare may work, not tested!

 ## Up and SSH